manaclan/manaclan/README.md

-- 👋 Hi, I’m @manaclan
+- 👋 Hi, I’m Vinh call me Vin
-- 👀 I’m interested in AI, Web (Frontend, Backend), Game
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning to learn :D
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me : lucianvinh@gmail.com